mne-tools/mne-cpp/doc/gh-pages/pages/binaries.md

 ---
-title: Install
+title: Releases
 parent: Setup
 nav_order: 1
 ---

-Select the version and platform you'd like:
+Select the version and platform you'd like to download:

 ### Current: